therealnicoroshi/modlist/README.md

 ### Within the game

 #### ❗ Some of the Creation Club content 'might' be Borked.
-I am actively working to repair anything Creation Club that is included in this list. ❗
+I am actively working to repair anything Creation Club that is included in this list. ❗As of the latest Version most if not all issues have been fixed.

 When destroying tables some lanterns, glazed candles, and horn candles will not drop to the ground.
 Conversely Some candles might drop to the ground as they now have physics because of the Destructable Syrim mod.

-If interupting an ilde animation with another animation it might stick the animation stopping you from doing anything else. click on an activatable item with animation or eat/drink to repair (basically play another animation).
+If interupting an ilde animation with another animation it might stick the animation stopping you from doing anything else.

+#### Fix: Click on an activatable item with animation or eat/drink to repair (basically play another animation).

 If holding block and doing a bash you might get stuck in the block stance.
 Press M2 (block key) or M3 (mouse wheel click) again to come out.